 NAVIGATING THE GLOBE FOR GROWTH

-He has an unrelenting concentration on producing outcomes that significantly expand the 'double bottom-line'--where the benefits that accrue to both investors and local populations in which their operations take place are not only larger but also more durable and stable than otherwise would be the case.
+He has an unrelenting concentration on producing outcomes that significantly expand the 'double bottom-line'--where the benefits that accrue to both investors and local populations in which their operations take place are not only greater but also more durable and stable than otherwise would be the case.